Our 2021 Interviewers

-Lucy will be in conversation with Heather Tucker and Carolyn Huizinga Mills during our signature ‘Nod to Maud’ event.
+Lucy was in conversation with Heather Tucker and Carolyn Huizinga Mills during our signature ‘Nod to Maud’ event.

 Daryl Sneath is the author of As The Current Pulls the Fallen Under and All my Sins.
 He was raised in a small town near a lake.
 Currently he shares his days with his wife, Tara, and their three children in another small town near a river, that being Seagrave, Ontario.

-Daryl will be interviewing Kathleen Winter about her novel, Undersong.
+Daryl interviewed Kathleen Winter about her novel, Undersong.

 Dr. Wendy O’Brien is a celebrated philosopher, teacher and interviewer.
 With over 30 years experience teaching in post-secondary education, she’s given talks and led seminars on creativity, beauty and wonder at Humber College, Oxford University, Harvard, The Art Gallery of Ontario, The Women’s Art Association, Classical Pursuits and The International Festival of Authors.
 Her knowledge, years of experience, sense of humour and focus on experiential learning, has led her to be a sought after leader and speaker, and we are thrilled to have her joining us for another author event!

 Kevin Sylvester has written and illustrated more than thirty books for kids.
 His latest novel is The Fabulous Zed Watson!
 Co-written with his kid Basil, it’s the story of a non-binary kid who goes on a cross-continental adventure in search of the greatest monster book of all time!
 It’s on the short-list for the 2021 Governor General’s award.